microsoft/Windows-appsample-trafficapp/MVVM.md

 ### Separation

 Putting different kinds of data and logic in different files isn't enough to properly separate them, and there are often plenty of explicit connections.
 The important kind of separation is to ensure that there are no references to higher levels from any lower levels.
 In other words, all dependencies are one-way dependencies flowing down from the view, which is at the highest level.
-The view can explicitly reference the view model, and the view model can explicitly reference the view.
+The view can explicitly reference the view model, and the view model can explicitly reference the model, which is at the lowest level.
 But all communication in the other direction is through events, typically property-changed events monitored by the binding infrastructure.

 Event publishers don't need to have any dependencies on event subscribers, so communication by events is indirect enough to achieve meaningful separation.
 As long as the same events are raised for the same reasons, the code that raises the events can change arbitrarily without affecting the UI layer.
 Similarly, as long as the events are handled to generate appropriate experiences, the UI can change without requiring changes in the view model or other models.